Land-based clean-up program

 Benefits of the program

-- The Land-based Clean-up Program will remove the cost and burden for community recovering from the flood events and benefit the local environment with the removal of flood debris.
+- The program will remove the cost and burden for community recovering from the flood events and benefit the local environment with the removal of flood debris.

 - Cleaning up man-made flood debris which poses a risk to the environment and community safety.

-- Any hazardous waste will be assessed and removed by qualified experts.
+- Hazardous waste will be assessed and removed by qualified experts.

 - Clean up focuses on debris that is safe to remove and does not result in additional environmental harm, especially on culturally sensitive sites.